molecule/molecule.github.io/cv.md

         right: <b>ARCS Scholar</b>, <a href="https://grad.berkeley.edu/news/headlines/honors-awards/arcs-student-celebration/">Jane Fuller Gillespie Memorial Scholar</a>, 2014
     -
         left:
-        right: <a href="http://bcnm.berkeley.edu/news-research/2956/molly-nicholas-receives-snap-fellowship"><b>Snap Research Fellow</b></a>, 2019.
-Awarded based on "the relevance and quality of their research, their technical and communication skills, and their understanding of how research initiatives can inspire future innovation at Snap."
+        right: <b>Snap Research Fellow</b>, 2019. <a href="http://bcnm.berkeley.edu/news-research/2956/molly-nicholas-receives-snap-fellowship">Awarded</a> based on "the relevance and quality of their research, their technical and communication skills, and their understanding of how research initiatives can inspire future innovation at Snap."

     -
         left: Research Awards